earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 ## Create Custom Maps with Python

-In this lesson you will review one way to create custom maps using the `Python` programming language.
-Keep in mind that there are many different ways to create maps in `Python`.
-In this lesson, you will use the `geopandas` library to create your maps.
-Geopandas plotting relies heavily on the base plotting functionality of `matplotlib` however if you recall from earlier lessons, you call the plot function as a function of the geodataframe created by geopandas as follows:
+In this lesson you will learn how to customize map symbology or the colors and symbols used to represent vector data, in Python.
+There are many different ways to create maps in `Python`.
+In this lesson, you will use the `geopandas`  and `matplotlib`.

-`dataframename.plot(plot-attributes-here)`

-To begin, you will import all of the required libraries.
+To begin, import all of the required libraries.

 {:.input}
 ```python